zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to Firebird 2.1.
+Welcome to Firebird $MAJOR.$MINOR.

 Intended Users
 ==============

-Firebird 2.1 has undergone extensive testing and is intended for widespread production use.
+Firebird $MAJOR.$MINOR has undergone extensive testing and is intended for widespread production use.
 However, users are recommended to follow standard practices before deploying this release on a production server. ie: